riclib/icon/README.md

 This standalone library provides all 1600+ Lucide icons as Go constants with full type safety.
 It includes powerful search and categorization functionality, making it easy to find and use the perfect icon for your application.

+The icons are generated from the [Lucide Icons](https://lucide.dev) project and are designed to work seamlessly with the [templ](https://templ.guide) templating engine for Go.

 ## Features

 - 🎯 **Type-safe** - All 1600+ icon names as constants